 First let's create the Language Folder in the MegaVoice folder.
-For the Envoy ST, there is only one language folder and it must be named "001".
-We could from the very beginning use the 3-digit names for the folders, but since a "real" audio message would have lots of folders at different levels with the same 3-digit sequence number, in order to keep things clear we will append a meaningful name to help us distinguish between them all.
-Let's name it "001-Language-English".
+For the Envoy S, there is only one language folder and it must be named "001".
+Since we will end up with lots of folders with the same 3-digit sequence number, we will append a meaningful name to help us distinguish between them all.
+Let's name it "001-Language- English".